dxw/contracts/agreements/agency_terms.md

         1. The fact that dxw has a commercial relationship with you;
         2. The nature and goals of your Project;
         3. Your Project's likely completion date(s);
-        4. The cost of your Project.
+        4. Our fee for your Project.

     3. However, dxw do regard the following as confidential: